Compare Hokitika Car Rental Deals

-The best deals on car rental brands at Hokitika Airport
+Big savings on car hire at Hokitika Airport

-There's a range of car hire companies operating at Hokitika Airport.
-The good news is that you'll find them all here.
-We bring together - meaning you don't have waste time trawling the Internet for options or pay exorbitant walk-up prices at the airport rental counter.
-Book now and save!
+There's a small number of car hire companies operating at Hokitika Airport.
+You'll find them all here and can easily compare their best deals in one place.
+This means you don't have waste time trawling the Internet looking for options.
+Or have to pay exorbitant walk-up prices at the airport rental counter.